standardhealth/shr-fhir-export/README.md

 _NOTE: This is a Work-in-Progress.
 It is NOT complete._

-The Standard Health Record (SHR) initiative is working to create a single, high-quality health record for every individual in the United States.
+The Standard Health Record (SHR) Collaborative is working to create a single, high-quality health record for every individual in the United States.
 For more information, see [standardhealthrecord.org](http://standardhealthrecord.org/).

 This GitHub repository contains an ES6 library for exporting SHR data elements represented using SHR models as [HL7 FHIR STU3](http://hl7.org/fhir/2017Jan/index.html) profiles.